< /> < />

 Mindful eating

-With a focus on tracking what you’re eating to stick within low-calorie or high-caloric intake days, there’s an emphasis on mindful eating with the metabolic confusion diet.
+With a focus on tracking what you’re eating to stick within low-calorie or high-calorie intake days, there’s an emphasis on mindful eating with the metabolic confusion diet.

 Though you never want to find yourself consumed by the process of counting calories, the process does help cultivate an awareness of the food you consume as you tune into what your body needs.